Lemonexe/PWN2/wiki/render.md

 **activeMaps** - array that contains control objects for Ascii art in console.
 Each such image has one control object here

+**textures** - all available textures, this array is populated by game data upon loading of game

 ## Methods

 **switchTab** - switches view between console and map (current view stored in state.tab)